MS GNV Antares: History

-In October 2016 it was announced that Pride of Bruges and Pride of York would be refitted.
+In October 2016 it was announced that the two ships would be refitted.

-In October 2020, P&O announced that Pride of Bruges and Pride of York are to be taken out of service due to the decline in traffic caused by the COVID-19 pandemic.
+In October 2020, P&O announced that Pride of Bruges and Pride of York were to be taken out of service due to the decline in traffic caused by the COVID-19 pandemic.
 On 15 December 2020, P&O announced on Twitter that the service would be stopped from 1 January 2021.
 Both Pride of Bruges and sister ship Pride of York were sold to Grandi Navi Veloci.

 Docking

 Hull

 Pride of Bruges docked at terminal 2, King George Dock, Hull.
 Just a few hundred yards away is the terminal for the Hull-Rotterdam ferries.
 To leave Hull the ship had to squeeze through the lock bow first which only has a few centimetres of clearance on each side.
 To come back to dock in Hull, she passed through the lock bow first before she had to turn clockwise and reverse into the dock.